-He has been a Clifton Lion since 1986 and held the offices of club director, secretary, treasurer, and president as well as cabinet zone, region, youth chairman, and cabinet secretary in 2013-2014.
-He earned the designation of Able Toastmaster from Toastmasters International and he is a qualified member of the Tailhook Association.
+He has been a Clifton Lion since 1986 and held the offices of club director, secretary, treasurer and president as well as cabinet zone, region, youth chairman and cabinet secretary in 2013-2014.
+He earned the designation of Able Toastmaster from Toastmasters International, and he is a qualified member of the Tailhook Association.

-G. Michael Bussey (Mike) has been a member of Lions District Colorado 6West Orchard Mesa Lions since 1974.
+G. Michael Bussey (Mike) has been a member of Lions District Colorado 6 West Orchard Mesa Lions since 1974.

 Mike earned an Associate Degree from Casper College.
 He received his Bachelor of Science degree from the University of Wyoming and a degree from the Colorado Graduate School of Banking in Boulder, CO.

 He worked for the regional accounting firm of Dalby, Wendland, & Jensen for two years.
 In 1976, he became a certified public accountant.
 Mike spent the next 14 years in banking with the First National Bank in Grand Junction, the last 10 years as Senior Vice President of Operations.
-He returned to public accounting in 1989 until 2017; he then joined the practice of Grisier, Bussey, & Kaper CPA’s until his retirement of July, 2018.
+He returned to public accounting in 1989 until 2017; he then joined the practice of Grisier, Bussey, & Kaper CPA’s until his retirement in July 2018.

-Mike has served on numerous boards including Hilltop Community Resources, Hospice Planned Giving Council, Riverview Technology Corporation, and The Pregnancy Center.
+Mike has served on numerous boards including Hilltop Community Resources, Hospice Planned Giving Council, Riverview Technology Corporation and The Pregnancy Center.
 He is currently Treasurer of Orchard Mesa Lions and Redlands Community Church.

 Bruce Heimbuck is a member of Lions Wyoming District 15 and has been a Rocky Mountain Lions Eye Bank board member since 2017.
 He is currently a member of the Cheyenne Sunrise Lions Club.
-He a member of the Guernsey Lions Club for 36 years prior to his move to Cheyenne.
+He was a member of the Guernsey Lions Club for 36 years, prior to his move to Cheyenne.

-He served in education for 33 years starting his teaching career in a one-room county school in South Dakota and ending it as Superintendent of Schools at Platte County School District #2 in Guernsey in 2006.
+He served in education for 33 years, starting his teaching career in a one-room county school in South Dakota and ending it as Superintendent of Schools at Platte County School District #2 in Guernsey in 2006.
 He spent the next few years working in Community Development in Guernsey until his move to Cheyenne in 2016.

 He enjoys being active in his community and his club and sees the work of the Rocky Mountain Lions Eye Bank as a way to serve others in a way that often changes a life for the better.

-She has a Bachelor of Arts in social work and Master of Social Work from Colorado State University.
+She has a Bachelor of Arts in social work and a Master of Social Work from Colorado State University.
 She is a member of both the Honor Society of Phi Kappa Phi and the Golden Key National Honor Society.

-In her spare time, she reads, sews, gardens, and cares for three dogs – two of which were therapy dogs in CSU's HABIC (Human Animal Bond in CO) program.
+In her spare time, she reads, sews, gardens and cares for three dogs – two of which were therapy dogs in CSU's HABIC (Human Animal Bond in CO) program.

 Terry Lutts is a member of the Denver Lions Club, which he joined in 1991.

+He served as club president in 2015-2016.
+He has been chairman of the Sight Committee since 1998.

 He received his Bachelor of Science in business management from Southern Colorado State College.
 He attended the Wharton School of Real Estate and Investment Analysis at the University of Pennsylvania as well as the American Management Association for Cash Forecasting Analysis.

-Joe has served as past chair on the Colorado State Medical Services Board, the Colorado State Workforce Coordinated Council, and the Fremont Community Foundation Board as well as serving on other local or state boards.
+Joe has served as past chair on the Colorado State Medical Services Board, the Colorado State Workforce Coordinated Council and the Fremont Community Foundation Board as well as serving on other local or state boards.
 As a dad and grandfather, he has organized and coached youth football and basketball.